Updated June 6, 2023

 1. Verbal Communication

 Verbal communication involves the usage of words with the delivery of the intended message.
-It is a method of effective communication including personal, phone calls, or emails whenever possible.
+Whenever possible, it is an effective communication method, including personal phone calls or emails.
 It can be one-on-one, over the phone, or in group settings.
-The medium of the message, in the case of verbal communication, is oral.
-Seeing the person with whom face-to-face communication is taking place helps gauge that person’s response by understanding their body language and also assists in active participation in the dialogue.
+In the case of verbal communication, the medium of the message is oral.
+Seeing the person with whom face-to-face communication is taking place helps gauge that person’s response by understanding their body language and assists in active participation in the dialogue.
 Thus, both written and oral communication are the two main types of verbal communication.

-The process is similar, with more skill, reflection, and planning for high-stakes communications compared to daily work interactions.
+The process is similar, with more skill, reflection, and planning for high-stakes communications than daily work interactions.
 Examples of high-stakes communication include presenting the venture capitalist with a business plan and asking for a raise.
-Apart from these, several times in our professional lives, we have crucial conversations in which stakes are high, emotions run strong, and opinions may differ.
+In addition, several times in our professional lives, we have crucial conversations in which stakes are high, emotions run strong, and opinions may differ.

 2. Written Communication